 [ic_add_posts exclude_category='category-slug']– Exclude posts within specific category.
-Uses slugs, can have multiple slugs seperated by commas. category-1,category2, etc (no spaces.)
+Uses slugs, can have multiple slugs separated by commas. category-1,category2, etc (no spaces.)

 [ic_add_posts tag='tag-slug']– Show posts using a specific tag.
 Like categories, it uses slugs, and can accommodate multiple tags separate by commas. tag-1,tag-2, etc (no spaces.)

 [ic_add_posts tax='taxonomy' term='term']– limit posts to those that exist in a taxonomy and have a specific term.
 Both are required for either one to work and you must specify custom post_types.